-Clove oil is a natural remedy that’s used to soothe tooth ache.
+Clove oil is a natural remedy that’s used to soothe a toothache.

 It doesn’t just work as an anaesthetic, but it also has antiseptic properties, helping to combat bacteria that can irritate your teeth.